KenanBek/django-skeleton/README.md

 - Cart application
     - Product and Shop entities
     - Product filter
-    - Different price for each Shop
+    - Different price for each Shop for the same Product
-    - Product and Shop user review (5 star rating system)
+    - User review for Product and Shop (5 star rating system)
-    - Shop news
+    - News broadcasting for the Shops
-    - Product's image and video
+    - Image and video media for the Product
 - Blog application
     - Widgets
     - Static pages